-Remember the movie Gladiator, and its first battle scene inside the Colosseum?
-When Maximus and his fellow slaves first step out onto the sands of the arena, ascending from the dark depths of the Colosseum Underground armed with spears whatever helmets and shields were to hand, with no idea who (or what) they’re about to face
+Remember that battle scene inside the Colosseum from the movie Gladiator?
+When Maximus and his fellow slaves first step out onto the sands of the arena, ascending from the dark depths of the Colosseum Underground armed with spears and whatever helmets and shields were to hand, with no idea who (or what) they’re about to face

 Few places on earth transport you so vividly and directly back to antiquity as the Colosseum.
 The Colosseum Underground was recently opened for the first time in history and places are limited due to the fragile nature of the structure.
 So carpe diem – seize the day – and see for yourself what it was like to participate in the games here nearly 2,000 years ago with Walks Inside Rome!

 What to expect from our Colosseum Tour

 Our private or small group Colosseum Underground tours grant you exclusive VIP access getting you straight inside the Colosseum.
 This means you avoid the multitudes of crowds that first thronged its entrance nearly 2,000 years ago!

 Your small, intimate group of no more than 12 guests will fully explore this iconic amphitheater, discovering its forgotten secrets as your expert guide breathes fresh life into it.
 After touring the Colosseum’s upper level and eerily atmospheric underground, you’ll cross over to the Roman Forum – the ancient epicenter of Roman public life, and a remarkably preserved theme park of temples, basilicas, and historically infused monuments.

 The highlight of our Colosseum Underground Tour